broadinstitute/ABC-Enhancer-Gene-Prediction/docs/usage/getting_started.rst

 To run ABC with your own specified data, create a **config-biosamples.tsv** file and replace ``"config/config-biosamples-chr22.tsv"`` with your file name.
 See section below for more info on how to create the biosample tsv file

-Reference files
+Reference files (*please specify file formats for all of these?*)
-	- chrom_sizes: size of chromosomes
+	- chrom_sizes: chromosome sizes file
 	- regions_blocklist: enhancer/promoter sequences to exclude from the model
-	- ubiquitous_genes: genes that are always expressed, regardless of cell type
+	- ubiquitous_genes: genes that are always expressed, regardless of cell type (these genes do not typically have distal enhancers and so are flagged by the pipeline)
 	- genes: list of genes corresponding with the genome
 	- genome_tss: 500bp TSS region for each gene in the genes file (Andreas to provide more info on this file format and gene file format)